Anfield 89 – How Arsenal won the league in the most dramatic of circumstances

 After the final whistle, something quite incredible happens.
 The Liverpool fans don’t stream out the ground, upset and frustrated.
 There is no booing.
 There are no ugly scenes.
 Instead, tens of thousands of Liverpool fans are applauding Arsenal.
 They’re on their feet for the new English champions.
 It’s a nice touch from the fans who must have been in complete shock after seeing their league title taken from them in the final seconds of the season.

-Brian Moore Anfield 89
+Brian Moore Commentary

 The legendary commentary from the ITV commentator, Brian Moore, also needs to be mentioned.